wlchungad/CVEseeker/README.md

 <p>With FirefoxProfile updated, now the service can scrap sliently without the big Firefox window.</p>

 <h1>v3.0?</h1>
 <p>BeautifulSoup is better for static scrapping.
-However selenium is still needed for interactive downloads and "reading".
+However selenium is still needed for some major tasks, such as interactive downloads.
 I may sync this version to main-branch.</p>

 <h1>Note:</h1>
 <ol>